openoms/bitcoin-tutorials/electrs/Tor_Hidden_Service_for_Electrs.md

 ---

-Check for the Blue circle when finished:
+Check for the blue dot when finished:

 ![electrum behind Tor](/electrs/images/electrum_tor.png)